 Taiko drumming has been a key feature of Japanese music for centuries.
 Take a family lesson with an English-speaking instructor to learn about the history of the instrument before getting to try out some techniques.

-Japanese cuisine can be overwhelming for children — WAK Japan (a women’s cultural institute) runs hands-on cooking lessons.
+Japanese cuisine can be overwhelming for children — but a hands-on cooking lesson lets them get familiar with the ingredients.
 Visit a local market before heading to a machiya (traditional townhouse) to make your own bento box.

 Enjoy your lunch in one of Kyoto’s many public parks before visiting the Kyoto Railway Museum, a huge site with more than 50 full-size trains.
 Ride on a steam locomotive, watch model trains run on the model railway or try driving a train in the simulator.

 Yudanaka is a hot spring resort in Hell Valley — named after the hot vents and sulphurous streams that heat the bubbling waters.
 The area is best known for the hundreds of Japanese snow monkeys that like to laze in the springs.

 There are also human-friendly springs, each with a different mineral composition — one might be considered good for the skin, another for a particular ailment.
 It’s only within the last 50 years that the Japanese have started bathing in their homes.
 Previously, families bathed together in onsen (communal hot springs).
 It’s still seen as a family day out and an important social occasion: you’ll see multiple generations taking a dip.

 For families who like to seek out the local wildlife

 A trip along South Africa’s Garden Route gives families the opportunity to take in Cape Town’s history, the wild coastline, and the Big Five reserves of the Eastern Cape.
 We can sprinkle each day with activities to suit all ages and interests.